zhullyb/monyhar/monyhar/tools/metrics/histograms/README.md

 Document histograms in [histograms.xml](./histograms.xml).
-There is also a [google-internal version of the file](http://go/chrome-histograms-internal) for the rare case in which the histogram is confidential (added only to Chrome code, not Chromium code; or, an accurate description about how to interpret the histogram would reveal information about Google's plans).
+There is also a [google-internal version of the file](http://go/chrome-histograms-internal) for the rare case in which the histogram is confidential (added only to Chrome code, not Monyhar code; or, an accurate description about how to interpret the histogram would reveal information about Google's plans).

 ### Add Histogram and Documentation in the Same Changelist